Show All Answers

-Residents of incorporated Palm Beach Gardens pay $3.50 + tax per person.
+The daily lap swim admission for residents is $3.50 + tax per person.
 The admission for daily swim for non-resident fee is $7.00 + tax per person.

 Cash, Visa, Mastercard, Discover or American Express

-The Gardens Life brochure is published 3 times per year: Winter/Spring (January - April), Summer (May - August), and Fall (/September - December).
+The Gardens Life brochure is published three times per year: Winter/Spring (January - May), Summer (June - August), and Fall (September - December).
 It is available approximately 2 weeks before the start of the new period.

 The City of Palm Beach Gardens no longer mails out brochures to resident households.
 You may pick up a copy at any Recreation facility or download it from our website

 Permits are required for group use of any park facilities, athletic fields, picnic pavilions and lighted facilities.
 Permits can be completed in person at the Burns Road Community Center or online at PBGREC.COM/LOGIN.

-Burns Road Community Center regular business hours of operation are as follows: Monday-Thursday 8am-8pm, Friday 8am-6pm, Saturday 8am-5pm, Sunday 12-5pm.
+Burns Road Community Center regular business hours of operation are as follows: Monday-Thursday 7am-8pm, Friday 7am-6pm, Saturday & Sunday 8am-5pm.
 However, hours may change or be extended depending on the season and programming.